Archives

 2. Certificate of Participation

-The student will receive a Certificate of Achievement when attending a minimum of 80% of all contact hours for this course, as well as after passing a short multiple-choice exam and written assignment.
+The student will receive a Certificate of Achievement when attending a minimum of 80% of all contact hours for this course, pass from short multiple-choice exam and hands-on project.

 Language: Applicants must be proficient in both Maltese and English.